cloud-dba/aws-windows/README.md

 # aws-windows

-This is the windows repo
+This is the aws windows repo for EC2 SQL Server